Sgt. Edmund Foster Van Galder

 as conditions at Camp O'Donnell.

 It was at this time that Edmund's remains fell through the proverbial, "cracks in the floor."
-Although he was buried in the American Military Cemetery at Manila as an unknown his name was somehow missed on the tablets and was later added to the Tablets of the Missing at the cemetery.
+Although he was buried in the American Military Cemetery at Manila as an unknown, his name was somehow missed on the Tablets of the Missing and was later added to the tablets at the cemetery.